 Inequalities in education

 Many factors influence students' results (for example the school system, the students' family, and the social background).
 PISA surveys show a negative tendency in the performance of Hungarian youth, the results from 2012 and 2015 create a particularly negative image regarding the inefficiency of secondary education in Hungary.
 Looking closer at the data, the situation appears even more disappointing as the achievements of individuals are highly polarised, they reflect and even reproduce social inequalities.
-(Youth Policy Review, 2016 p.
-16-17) According to PISA 2018 survey; Hungarian students are close to, but below the OECD average, in terms of their average socioeconomic status.
-(PISA 2018)
+According to PISA 2018 survey Hungarian students are close to, but below the OECD average, in terms of their average socioeconomic status (PISA 2018).

 On a positive note, the proportion of children attending kindergarten has increased between 2010 and 2020 (currently around 92%).
 The proportion of people with a secondary education has increased, although this is not the case for the Roma population; among them, the number of low-skilled people remains high.
 [National Social Inclusion Strategy 2030 [(Magyar Nemzeti Társadalmi Felzárkózási Stratégia 2030) referred hereinafter to as NSIS 2030]

-The Hungarian Government also finances the Tanoda Programme from the central budget and this Programme became the part of the child protection system from 2019 according to the Act XXXI of 1997 (1997. évi XXXI. törvény a gyermekek védelméről és a gyámügyi igazgatásról).
+The Hungarian Government finances also the Tanoda Programme from the central budget and this Programme became the part of the child protection system from 2019 according to the Act XXXI of 1997 (1997. évi XXXI. törvény).

 Roma vocational colleges (and the network of these colleges) play an important role for disadvantaged pupils, including Roma youth [1882/2017.
 (XI.
 30.)
-Korm. határozat a Roma Szakkollégiumi Tanács létrehozásáról és működéséről]
+Korm. határozat].

-The NEET rate of Hungarian young people between 15-24 ages remained unchanged in 2019 (11%) but slightly increased in 2020 (11.7%).
+The NEET rate of Hungarian young people between 15-24 ages remained unchanged in 2019 (11%) and slightly increased in 2020 (11.7%) but decreased again in 2021 (10.6%).
 (For more information on the employment situation of Hungarian youth is available in Chapter 3.
 Employment & Entrepreneurship.)

-In the NSIS 2030 it is also stated that there are differences in the employement according to
+In the NSIS 2030 it is also stated that there are differences in the employment according to

 - educational attainment,

-Roma population had a lower employement rate (45.5%) than the total population (70.8%) in 2019, between the ages 15-64.
-The main reason is that they have a lower educational attainment and they mainly live in disadvantaged regions.
-[National Social Inclusion Strategy 2030 [(Magyar Nemzeti Társadalmi Felzárkózási Stratégia 2030)
+Roma population had a lower employment rate (45.5%) than the total population (70.8%) in 2019, between the ages 15-64.
+The main reason is that they have a lower educational attainment and they mainly live in disadvantaged regions (NSIS 2030).

 Mobility and migration

-Since the 2010s there has been intense interest in, and much controversy about, the increasing outward migration of Hungarians to other, primarily to European countries.
-The most concerned age groups are young adults who are in their 20s and 30s.
-Presumably, the economic crisis starting in 2008 and the unfavourable labour market situation have been the major causes.
-However, other factors might have also played a role (e.g. institutional support, welfare and social care system, the network of migration connections, the culture supporting migration, general satisfaction rate etc.).
-[Hárs, Ágnes, (2016): Elvándorlás, bevándorlás és a magyar munkaerőpiac]
+Since the 2010s, there has been intense interest in, and much discussion about, the increasing migration of Hungarians to other, mainly to European, countries.
+The age groups most affected are young adults in their 20s and 30s.
+Probably, the economic crisis from 2008 and the unfavourable labour market situation were the major causes.
+However, other factors may have played a role (e.g. institutional support, welfare and social care systems, the network of migration links, the culture supporting migration, the overall satisfaction rate, etc.) (Hárs, 2016).

 - better living,